 Hope it helps!!

-Baked Sweet Potatoes with BBQ Chicken ( or Black beans)
+BBQ Chicken Sweet Potatoes ( or sub black beans)

 Baked Sweet Potatoes with BBQ Chicken ( or Black beans) or both!
 Perfect for mixed households who have meat-lovers, vegetarians, vegans, and gluten-free folks all living under the same roof.
 Customizable and adaptable!